GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ### In the browser: set keys and values

-Now that you've decided on a key structure and on a hashing algorithm, you're ready to register keys and values when users click or view ads and subsequently convert.
+Now that you've decided on a key structure and a hashing algorithm, you're ready to register keys and values when users click or view ads and subsequently convert.

-Below is an overview of the headers you will set to register keys and values in the browser:
+Next is an overview of the headers you'll set to register keys and values in the browser:

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/hBdxStaGCFnzLKc2CDlh.png", alt="ALT_TEXT_HERE", width="512", height="302" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/hBdxStaGCFnzLKc2CDlh.png", alt="Register keys and values for a view or click.", width="512", height="302" %}

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/jhcNyq6FRUD1SpO7iUoP.png", alt="ALT_TEXT_HERE", width="512", height="369" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/jhcNyq6FRUD1SpO7iUoP.png", alt="Register keys and values for a conversion.", width="512", height="369" %}

 #### Set source-side key pieces